Overview of Assets & Liabilities

 Account opening balances

-A variety of reports are available to download from the reports tab.
-You can do this in either of two ways:
+A variety of reports are available to download from the Reports tab.

-1. Use the "I would like to..." button to download a .csv (excel) file of all account transactions.
+Click on the "I would like to..." and select the Export results button to download a .csv (excel) file.